thiswillbeyourgithub/wdoc/README.md

 * Add the API key for the backend you want as an environnement variable: for example `export OPENAI_API_KEY="***my_key***"`
 * Launch using `DocToolsLLM query [ARGS]`
 * *Note: if for some reason this fails, maybe try with `python -m DocToolsLLM`.
 And if everything fails, clone this repo and try again after `cd` inside it.*
-* To ask questions about a document: `DoctoolsLLM query --path="PATH/TO/YOUR/FILE" --filetype="infer"`
+* To ask questions about a document: `DoctoolsLLM query --path="PATH/TO/YOUR/FILE" --filetype="auto"`
 * If you want to reduce the startup time, you can use --saveas="some/path" to save the loaded embeddings from last time and --loadfrom "some/path" on every subsequent call.
 (In any case, the embeddings are always cached)
 * For more: read the documentation at `DocToolsLLM --help`
 * For shell autocompletion: `eval $(cat completion.cli.bash)` and `eval $(cat completion.m.bash)`.
 You can generate your own with `eval "$(DocToolsLLM -- --completion)"` and `eval "$(python -m DocToolsLLM -- --completion)"`.